One-punch24/Proximal-Algorithm-in-W2-Space-s/Readme.md

 # Proximal Algorithm in Wasserstein Space

-Code for Langevin Dynamics results is in `main1.py`.
+Results for Langevin Dynamics results are in `main1.ipynb`.

-Code for Backward Algorithm for two-Layer NN is in `main.py`.
+Results for Backward Algorithm for two-layer NN are in `main.ipynb`.